esheldon/wq/README.md

 The cluster description file has a line for each work node in your cluster.
 The format is

-    hostname ncores mem labels
+    hostname ncores mem groups

 The mem is in gigabytes, and can be floating point.
-The labels are optional and comma separated.
+The groups are optional and comma separated.
 You can change the port for sockets using -p; the clients will also need to use that port.